alex/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
+When you interact with your physical keyboard and press a key like "g," it triggers a series of actions and interrupts within your operating system (OS) and the browser.
+Let's delve into the details of what happens when you press the "g" key and how your browser responds.

+Physical Keyboard Actions:
+When you press the "g" key on your physical keyboard, an electrical signal is sent to the computer's hardware.
+The keyboard controller detects this signal and translates it into a corresponding keycode or character representation.

+OS Interrupts:
+The operating system (OS) receives the keyboard signal as an interrupt.
+Interrupts are mechanisms that allow the OS to respond to events or signals from hardware devices in a timely manner.
+In this case, the OS identifies the "g" key press and dispatches the relevant event to the active application, which is your browser.

+Browser Event Handling:
-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+Upon receiving the keyboard event from the OS, the browser's event handling system comes into play.
+It processes the event and triggers associated actions.
+In this scenario, the browser recognizes the "g" key press event and initiates the auto-complete functions.

-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+Auto-Complete Functions:
+Auto-complete is a feature implemented by browsers to assist users in quickly accessing frequently visited websites or completing web addresses.
+When the browser receives the "g" key press event, it activates its auto-complete algorithm.

+Algorithmic Suggestions:
+The browser's auto-complete algorithm generates a list of suggestions based on various factors.
+The specific suggestions presented to you may vary depending on your browser's algorithm and settings, such as whether you are in private/incognito mode or not.

+Factors Influencing Suggestions:
+The auto-complete algorithm takes into account factors such as your browsing history, bookmarks, cookies, and popular searches from the internet as a whole.
+By analyzing this data, the algorithm determines the most relevant suggestions to display in the dropdown below the URL bar.

+Sorting and Prioritization:
+The algorithm sorts and prioritizes the suggestions based on relevance.
+It may consider factors like the frequency of your previous visits to certain websites, the recency of your interactions with those sites, or the popularity of certain search terms.

+Real-Time Display:
+As you continue typing after pressing the "g" key, the auto-complete feature dynamically updates the suggestions in real time.
+The suggestions refine and adjust based on the additional characters you input, providing you with more accurate options as you type.

+In summary, when you press the "g" key on your keyboard, the browser receives the event and triggers its auto-complete functions.
+The browser's algorithm analyzes your browsing history, bookmarks, cookies, and popular searches to generate relevant suggestions.
+These suggestions are then presented to you in the dropdown below the URL bar, with the list refining in real time as you continue typing.
+This auto-complete feature aims to streamline your browsing experience by offering convenient and personalized suggestions to quickly access websites or complete web addresses.

 The "enter" key bottoms out
 ---------------------------